Anna Bondár: 2023–2024: Second career doubles title

-2024: Challenger titles in singles and doubles

-At the Iaşi Open, she reached the quarterfinals by defeating qualifier Marie Benoît and Marina Bassols Ribera, before losing to Olga Danilović.
+At the 2024 Iaşi Open, she reached the quarterfinals by defeating qualifier Marie Benoît and Marina Bassols Ribera, before losing to Olga Danilović.

-At the Hamburg Open, Bondár reached the quarterfinals as the No. 4 seed, with wins over German qualifier Andrea Petkovic and Kateryna Baindl.
+At the 2024 Hamburg Open, Bondár reached the quarterfinals as the fourth seed, with wins over qualifier Andrea Petkovic and Kateryna Baindl.
 She moved on to the semifinals with a retirement from Eva Lys.
 In the last four, Bondár defeated Olga Danilović to set up a final with defending champion, Arantxa Rus, whom she defeated in straight sets.
-At the same tournament, she partnered Kimberley Zimmermann and they also made the final and she defeated again Arantxa Rus.
-They were coming back from a set down to beat Rus and her partner Nina Stojanović.
+At the same tournament, she partnered Kimberley Zimmermann to win the doubles title, overcoming Arantxa Rus and Nina Stojanović in the final.

-2025: First WTA Tour singles final
+2025: First tour singles final

+Teaming up with Simona Waltert, Bondár won the Antalya Challenger 3 in April, defeating Alicia Barnett and Elixane Lechemia in the final.

-Bondár made it into the second round at the French Open for the first time with a win over Laura Siegemund, before losing to 13th seed Elina Svitolina.
+She made it into the second round at the French Open for the first time with a win over Laura Siegemund, before losing to 13th seed Elina Svitolina.

-In July at the Hamburg Open, which was now back as a WTA 250 tournament, after being downgraded to a Challenger event the previous year, she reached her first Tour-level singles final, defeating wildcard entrant Noma Noha Akugue, Sinja Kraus, top seed Ekaterina Alexandrova and Kaja Juvan.
-Bondár lost the championship match to Loïs Boisson, in straight sets.
-Partnering Arantxa Rus, she also made it through to the doubles final; they were defeated in a deciding champions tiebreak by top seeds Nadiia Kichenok and Makoto Ninomiya.
+In July at the Hamburg Open, which was now back as a WTA 250 tournament, after being downgraded to a WTA 125 event the previous year, Bondár reached her first tour-level singles final, defeating wildcard entrant Noma Noha Akugue, Sinja Kraus, top seed Ekaterina Alexandrova and Kaja Juvan.
+She lost the championship match to Loïs Boisson, in straight sets.
+Partnering Arantxa Rus, she also made it through to the doubles final but lost in a champions tiebreak to top seeds Nadiia Kichenok and Makoto Ninomiya.

+At the US Open, Bondár defeated 12th seed Elina Svitolina in the first round, before losing her next match to Maria Sakkari.
+In October, she reached the final at the WTA 125 Jinan Open but lost to Janice Tjen.